 Procurement services

-Corporate and Procurement Services Division provides procurement guidance and support to cross-government buyers, including how to navigate policy and trade agreements.
+Procurement, Supply and Corporate Services Division (PSCS) provides procurement guidance and support to cross-government buyers, including how to navigate policy and trade agreements.

-Corporate and Procurement Services Division is responsible for providing operational advice on selecting and managing procurement frameworks and processes, including how to navigate policy and trade agreements.
+Procurement, Supply and Corporate Services Division (PSCS) is responsible for providing operational advice on selecting and managing procurement frameworks and processes, including how to navigate policy and trade agreements.

 • Procurement forecasting, planning and facilitation with ministries and broader public sector clients